 Assistantships are awarded to graduate students on the basis of academic record, promise as scholars or artists, and demonstrated ability to do the job.
 Quality of performance in one's graduate program at Iowa is generally the major criterion for awarding teaching assistantships.
 The number of hours of work required depends on the amount of the award.

 The School of Art and Art History offers a variety of scholarships and fellowships made possible by contributions from alumni who wish to support promising artists and scholars.
 These awards are made on the same basis as teaching and research assistantships.

 Information and application materials for graduate scholarships and fellowships are included in the admissions package.
 They also are available from the School of Art and Art History main office.

-Renewal or reappointment for fellowships and assistantships depends on adequate progress toward the degree (graduate students must accumulate at least 18 s.h. of graduate credit each calendar year and maintain a grade-point average above the required minimum) and satisfactory performance of assistantship duties.
+Renewal or reappointment for fellowships and assistantships depends on adequate progress toward the degree (students must accumulate at least 18 s.h. of graduate credit each calendar year and maintain a grade-point average above the required minimum) and satisfactory performance of assistantship duties.